2020 Quaker State 400

 The 2020 Quaker State 400 presented by Walmart was a NASCAR Cup Series race held on July 12, 2020, at Kentucky Speedway in Sparta, Kentucky.
 Contested over 267 laps on the 1.5 mi speedway, it was the 17th race of the 2020 NASCAR Cup Series.
 Cole Custer became the 1st rookie in series history to claim his 1st career win at the track as well as the 33rd different driver to have won a race in all three NASCAR national touring series.

-This was the last NASCAR race at Kentucky Speedway, as the track lost its 2021 race date due to scheduling conflicts.